 Litecoin (LTC), often referred to as the "silver to Bitcoin's gold," was created by Charlie Lee in 2011.
 It was designed to address perceived shortcomings in Bitcoin, particularly in terms of transaction speed and cost.
 Litecoin's primary aim is to be a peer-to-peer cryptocurrency that facilitates instant, near-zero cost payments to anyone in the world.

-Litecoin operates on a decentralized network, utilizing a proof-of-work (PoW) consensus mechanism similar to Bitcoin but with notable differences.
+Litecoin operates on a decentralized network, utilizing a Proof of Work (PoW) consensus mechanism similar to Bitcoin but with notable differences.
 It employs the Scrypt hashing algorithm, which allows for faster block generation times of 2.5 minutes, compared to Bitcoin's 10 minutes.
 This results in quicker transaction confirmations.
 Additionally, Litecoin has a capped supply of 84 million coins, four times more than Bitcoin's 21 million, contributing to its unique economic model.

 Understanding Ethereum